vladmalik/ABStats.js/README.md

 ABStats.js / ABStats.php
 ==========

-A statistical library for A/B testing (Version 1.01)
+A statistical library for A/B testing (Version 1.01).
+You can use this library to embed analytics into existing programs, enhance user scripts, or just learn about statistics.
+The code is anotated and readable.

 Functions included
 ----------------------